Table of Contents

 - Drive at least ten mph slower than the speed limit in very bad weather.

-- Increase following distance and stopping distance.
+- Increase the following distance and stopping distance.
 Brake sooner and more gently.

 - Avoid driving when possible – especially in white-outs and black ice conditions.